kaiwaehner/python-jupyter-apache-kafka-ksql-tensorflow-keras/readme.md

-# Work in progress - NOT FINISHED YET

-## Use Case: Fraud Detection for Credit Card Payments
+# Use Case: Fraud Detection for Credit Card Payments
 We use test data set from Kaggle as foundation to train an unsupervised autoencoder to detect anomalies and potential fraud in payments.

 Focus of this project is not just model training, but the whole Machine Learning infrastructure including data ingestion, data preprocessing, model training, model deployment and monitoring.
 All of this needs to be scalable, reliable and performant.

-## Technology: Python, Jupyter, TensorFlow, Keras, Apache Kafka, KSQL
+# Technology: Python, Jupyter, TensorFlow, Keras, Apache Kafka, KSQL
 This project shows a demo which combines

 - simplicity of data science tools (Python, Jupyter notebooks, NumPy, Pandas)